Thompson leads Warriors to win over Bucks

-NBA: Klay Thompson leads Golden State to win over Milwaukee Bucks
+NBA: Klay Thompson leads Golden State Warriors to win over Milwaukee Bucks

 Last updated on .From the section Basketball

-Klay Thompson scored a season-high 38 points to help Golden State beat the Milwaukee Bucks 122-109 and end the NBA champions' six-game winning run.
+Klay Thompson scored a season-high 38 points as the Golden State Warriors beat the Milwaukee Bucks 122-109 to end the champions' six-game winning run.

-It was the guard's best performance since returning from a two-and-a-half year injury absence in January.
+It was the guard's best performance since returning from a two-and-a-half-year injury absence in January.

 The 32-year-old hit 15 of his 24 shots, including eight three-pointers, and added six rebounds and five assists.